Symptoms, Screening and Diagnosis | Treatment | Innovative Research | For More Information

 NorthShore has the unique distinction of housing one of the premier active research programs focused on microscopic colitis.
 Through dedicated research efforts, our clinical investigators have taken the lead in better understanding the disease to improve diagnosis and microscopic colitis treatment options.

-We are also the only institution in the nation with a microscopic colitis disease registry, where patients have volunteered their clinical information and tissue samples to allow researchers to better understand the genetics and natural history of microscopic colitis.
+We are also the only institution in the nation with a microscopic colitis disease registry and biobank, where patients have volunteered their clinical information and tissue samples to allow researchers to better understand the genetics and natural history of microscopic colitis.
 This important work has been presented at national and international scientific meetings, and published in prestigious journals in the field, distinguishing our IBD center as a leader in microscopic colitis research.

 Our clinical trials focus on several aspects of microscopic colitis, including the influence of lifestyle factors and medication; associations with other disorders such as colon cancer and celiac disease; and quality of life.